EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.__

 20 September 2018.
 Ben.
 How are we going to move forward on the complex numbers PR(s)?

+4 October 2018.
+Charles.
+Good way to generate a dense covariance matrix for a Poisson latent Gaussian model?